antononcube/Raku-Algorithm-KDimensionalTree/README-work.md

     - [X] DONE Combinations of those
     - This is implemented by should be removed.
       - There is another package -- ["Math::Nearest"](https://github.com/antononcube/Raku-Math-Nearest) --
-        that to handle *all* nearest neighbors finders.
+        that handles *all* nearest neighbors finders.
       - Version "0.1.0 with "api<1>" is without the `.nearest` method.
   - [X] DONE Having an umbrella function `nearest`
     - Instead of creating a KDTree object etc.
     - This might require making a functor `nearest-function`
     - This is better done in a different package
       - See ["Math::Nearest"](https://github.com/antononcube/Raku-Math-Nearest)
+  - [ ] TODO Make the nearest methods work with strings
+    - For example, using Hamming distance over a collection of words.
+    - Requires using the distance function as a comparator for the splitting hyperplanes.
+    - This means, any objects can be used as long as they provide a distance function.
 - [X] DONE Extensive correctness tests
   - Derived with Mathematica / WL (see the resources)
 - [ ] TODO Documentation